cometaj2/huckle/README.rst

 Huck uses the .bash_profile to defer to a ~/.huck/huck_profile for CLI aliases; to avoid crowding the .bash_profile and to facilitate cleanup if huck is uninstalled.

-Huck also uses CLI configuration files (e.g. ~/.huck/usp5/config) to associate a specific CLI, usp5 in this example, to a hypermedia API url root.
+Huck also uses CLI configuration files (e.g. ~/.huck/<cliname>/config) to associate a specific CLI to a hypermedia API url root.

 Each CLI configuration file contains:
     - A URL to the root of the hypermedia CLI API